 - Ford Driving School (Ages 6-13)

 Ninjago is one of the favorite rides at the park.
 You practice your ninja skills in this shooting-type game.
 It’s really easy for kids to rack up points which makes it a lot of fun.
 There are also a lot of physical activities around the Ninjago area that are a lot of fun.

 - Cole’s Rock Climb

 - Zane’s Temple Build

 The Dragon ride is slow loading so the line can get long.
-Our first day we waited till the end of the day and it broke down and we were unable to ride it.
-It also was delayed opening both days so try to schedule this early morning but not first thing.
+On our first day, we waited till the end of the day and it broke down and we were unable to ride it.
+It also was delayed opening both days so try to schedule this early morning but not the first thing.

-The dinasour ride and safari rides are also fun rides.
+The dinosaur ride and safari rides are also fun rides.
 Our absolutely favorite was the race car ride with the virtual reality goggles on.
 The first day they didn’t offer it but the second day they did and we rode it twice.
-If your seated in the back of the car it will look like your the back and same for the front.
+If you are seated in the back of the car it will look like your the back and the same for the front.